AI Use Cases/Law Firms

 What is the timeframe to deploy AI genai ediscovery search?

-Deployment typically spans 10-14 weeks: weeks 1-3 cover system architecture and integration with your Relativity, iManage, or NetDocuments instance; weeks 4-8 focus on privilege model training using historical matter data and establishing firm-specific billing rules in Elite 3E or Aderant; weeks 9-14 include pilot testing on 2-3 active matters and team training.
-Most firms see measurable results - reduced associate review time and improved realization rates - within 60 days of go-live, with full ROI visibility by month 4.
+Plan for a working system inside the first 100 days: weeks 1-3 cover system architecture and integration with your Relativity, iManage, or NetDocuments instance; weeks 4-8 focus on privilege model training using historical matter data and establishing firm-specific billing rules in Elite 3E or Aderant; weeks 9-14 include pilot testing on 2-3 active matters and team training.
+A rollout like this is scoped to show measurable results - reduced associate review time and improved realization rates - within 60 days of go-live, with the ROI case building as recovered hours and exception-rate gains accumulate.

 How does the AI GenAI eDiscovery search ensure data security and compliance?